ucb-eecs251b/sp22-labs/lab2/spec.md

 reduce complexity and debugging time.
 The most logical way to begin the design would be to create a single cycle version that simply performs the permutation.
 Even this design has multiple components that are individually testable.
-A good implementation strategy would be to design each of the function blocks, CHI
+A good implementation strategy would be to design each of the function blocks (&#967;, &#952;, &#961;, &#960;, &#953;) individually and write unit-tests for the blocks.

-TODO add in the unicode characters for different functions

-individually and write unit-tests for the blocks.
 The Chisel source directory already has a skeleton of the code you will need to write, outlining how you should organize your implementation.

 The given directory includes one of the modules implemented with a test.
 You are responsible for implementing the remaining modules and associated tests.